WP-Center/rank-tracker/readme.txt

 No, Rank Tracker operates within your WordPress dashboard and does not impact your website's loading speed or performance.

 == Changelog ==

+= 1.0.2 =
+* Enhancements: Add daily cron for all user types
+* Enhancements: Premium links added to readme
+* Fix: Visual bugs for overview section

 = 1.0.1 =
 - Fixes for initial problems